 1. Expand your products and services.

 Perhaps it seems contradictory since during slow times you are likely thinking to cut corners.
 However, you want to consider how you can add products or services that will complement your current line.
+This is hard when cash flow is down, if you can support it consider different unsecured business credit lines to enable you to expand and diversify your products and services.
 Diversity is the best strategy since it allows you to grow multiple streams of income so that when one part of the business experiences a downturn you can stay afloat through the other revenue streams.

 2. Work to improve customer service.